Perry Marshall: Cancer Symposium and Working Group

-Marshall was a co-organiser - with Frank H. Laukien, James A. Shapiro, Denis Noble and Henry Heng - of the three-day Cancer and Evolution Symposium in October 2020, and was the facilitator of the third day of that event.
+Marshall was a co-organizer – with Frank H. Laukien, James A. Shapiro, Denis Noble and Henry Heng – of the three-day Cancer and Evolution Symposium in October 2020, and was the facilitator of the third day of that event.
 This symposium led to the creation of the Cancer Evolution Working Group within the American Association for Cancer Research, and to the monthly online Cancer Evolution Seminar Series.

+Marshall is a faculty member at the 1st International Conference on Polyploid Giant Cancer Cells at the University of Texas, February 2024.